Uniformly distributed sequences generated by a greedy minimization of the $L_2$ discrepancy: Further results on the one-dimensional case

 \begin{conjecture} \rm Let $\cS^*$ be the sequence generated by Algorithm 1.
 We conjecture that

 (see~\cite{fau90} for the second inequality).
-For a further hint towards this conjecture on the optimal $L_2$ discrepancy rate of $\cS^*$ we refer to Remark~\ref{vdcrem} in Section~\ref{sec4}.
+For a further hint towards this conjecture on the optimal $L_2$ discrepancy rate of $\cS^*$ we refer to the forthcoming Remark~\ref{vdcrem}.
 Every improvement of the bad discrepancy bound along with an explicit formula for the sequence $\cS^*$ would be desirable. \end{conjecture}

 We can also compare the star discrepancy of the first $N$ elements of $\cS^*$ to the star discrepancy of the first $N$ elements of the van der Corput sequence up to $N=1100$.
 In Figure~\ref{comparestar} we observe that the star discrepancy of $\cS^*$ is smaller for most $N$ and less fluctuating.